Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Acknowledgements

 \section{Acknowledgements}

-We are grateful for many useful and valuables discussion with Ning Bao, Nikko Pomata, Andreas Weichselbaum, and Alexander B. Zamolodchikov.
-We acknowledge partial support by the Materials Science and Engineering Divisions, Office of Basic Energy Sciences of the U.S. Department of Energy under Contract No. DESC0012704 (in particular, for developing TN algorithms) and by the National Science Foundation under Grant No. PHY 1915165 (in particular, for applications in CFT).
+We are grateful for many useful and valuable discussions with Ning Bao, Nikko Pomata, Andreas Weichselbaum, and Alexander B. Zamolodchikov.
+We acknowledge support from the Materials Science and Engineering Divisions, Office of Basic Energy Sciences of the U.S. Department of Energy under Contract No. DESC0012704.